haowulab/haowulab.github.io/computing/bioc-git_notes.md

+---
+layout: page
+title: Using git with Bioconductor
-#Using git with Bioconductor
+description: Using git with Bioconductor
+---

-Detailed description is provided [here](https://www.bioconductor.org/developers/how-to/git/).
+Here I provide a brief description of using git to manage Bioconductor packages.
+A detailed description is provided [here](https://www.bioconductor.org/developers/how-to/git/).

-## Create a new repository:
+### Create a new repository:

 Assuming: